 Our Term 3 MSM Cares Project Team (Eva, Sophia and Amelia) are inviting all students in the College to participate in Nude Food Day next Thursday 18 September.
 Please read the speech created by the project group that is being delivered to cohorts across the College to promote Nude Food Day:

 This term our project is all about protecting our environment.
 We have decided to hold a Nude Food Day.
 Nude Food Day is where you don’t bring any plastic in your lunchbox.
-This will be held on the last Thursday of the term, the 18th of September.
+This will be held on the last Thursday of the term, Thursday 18 September.

 Did you know plastic is one of the reasons why turtles are dying?
 In fact, plastic takes between 20 to 1,000 years to breakdown.
 Imagine a piece of plastic in the ocean for 20 to 1,000 years.
 When you put your rubbish in the bin you imagine it at the dump, then in trucks to landfill right?
 But, did you know some plastic is dropped or left behind on the way?
 It could end up on the roads, nature and even in the ocean.